 Most applicants from Hamilton obtain between 4-6 letters.
 Focus on attaining quality over quantity.

 Begin reaching out to your reference writers in early November.

-When you approach someone to write a LOR, don't hesitate to ask whether he/she can write a strong endorsement of your candidacy for medical school.
-If the person says no or hesitates in any way, look elsewhere for a LOR.
-Although you may feel uncomfortable doing this, it will hurt a lot more in the long run if you don't do it.
-The last thing you want is a lukewarm or impersonal recommendation.
-Fortunately, due to Hamilton's small class sizes and emphasis on faculty-student interaction, you should not have difficulty finding a professor who knows you well and can write you a strong recommendation.
+When you approach someone to write a LOR, ask whether he/she can write a strong endorsement of your candidacy for medical school.
+If the person says no or hesitates in any way, look elsewhere for a LOR from someone (a professor, coach, supervisor, etc.) who knows you well.

 Admissions committees favor letters of recommendation that address a candidate's nonacademic strengths & characteristics in addition to their academic qualifications.